M.H.A. Frequently Asked Questions

 Can I switch mid-term from online to on-campus if I move?

 No. Once you've enrolled in a course and the term begins, you are not able to switch course formats.
+However, students can petition to move from one format to the other, but they cannot take online and on-campus courses together because of differing course formats and sequencing.

-No. The admission process is the same whether you are applying to take courses on campus, online or both.
-The application asks you to identify your intended mode of study (on campus or online), but this is merely for informational purposes.
+No. The admission process is the same whether you are applying to take courses on campus, online/hybrid or both.
+The application asks you to identify your intended mode of study (on campus or online/hybrid), but this is merely for informational purposes.
 We do not use this information when reviewing files and making decisions, so you are not more likely to get accepted if you are applying to take online courses vs. on-campus courses.

 My GPA is just below a 3.0.
 Is this going to affect my chances of admission into the program?